 Our Family Law team is headed by Avril Croud, a family lawyer with more than 30 years of experience in helping families to resolve issues surrounding divorce and separation.
 Avril is a member of the Law Society’s Family Law Panel.

 Our family law team also benefits from the expertise of Deborah Nicholson.
 Deborah has more than 30 years’ experience in family law and is a Resolution accredited specialist and trained collaborative lawyer.

 Our accreditation by the Law Society for Family Law and Family Law Advanced recognises our expertise across a wide range of family law matters, including more specialist services such as children law, international divorce and complex financial settlements.

-We can also offer the benefit of our Conveyancing Quality Scheme (CQS) accredited Residential Property team, who can assist with matters, such as selling or transferring ownership of your family home and buying a new home, which often arise during divorce and separation.
+We can also offer the benefit of our Conveyancing Quality Scheme (CQS) accredited Residential Property team, who can assist with matters such as selling or transferring ownership of your family home and buying a new home, which often arise during divorce and separation.

 Get in touch with our divorce solicitors in Gravesend, Kent & South East England

-If you need help with any aspect of divorce, please get in touch with our sensitive, expert divorce lawyers to see how we can help.
+If you need help with any aspect of divorce, please get in touch with our sensitive, expert no-fault divorce lawyers to see how we can help.